cilium/cilium/Documentation/policy/language.rst

   IP addresses or subnets into the policies.
 This construct should be used as a last resort as it requires stable IP or subnet assignments.

+* `DNS based`: Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
+It shares all limitations of the `CIDR based` rules above.
+The current implementation simply polls the listed DNS targets without regard for TTLs, and uses the response as-is.

 .. _Labels based:

 Labels Based